reuseman/GoOutSafe/README.md

     python -m smtpd -n -c DebuggingServer localhost:8025

 ### Docker-compose
-Create a `.env` file with the environment variables needed
+Create a `.envdocker` file with the environment variables requested by docker-compose.yml

     docker-compose build
-    docker-compose up
+    docker-compose --env-file .env up
 ## Tests with coverage
 Inside GoOutSafe run (it will automatically use the configuration in pyproject.toml):